Project detail

 The irrelevant and overwhelming search experience was affecting the conversion and sales.

-The clients provided us primary research data which they collected through analytics, ticket records from queries and surveys.
+with The clients provided us primary research data which they collected through analytics, ticket records from queries and surveys.
 They identified these data through analytics and user reviews.
 The main problems were

 42% of users landed on the homepage and exited without interacting with products.